ksarfodev/HotelApp/README.md

 # Introduction
 This project is a collection of demo MVP(minimally viable product) applications for hotel management.
 The original tutorial created by Tim Corey consists of an ASP.NET Web App, WPF Desktop app and no API.
-Source code can be found here: https://www.csharpmastercourse.com/
+The original source code can be found here: https://www.csharpmastercourse.com/

 This project consists of the following:
 * Blazor Server App